Difference Between Aim and Goal

 What is Aim?

-Aim is a process where an individual or the company orient or focus themselves in achieving the desired result.
+Aim is a process where an individual or the company orient or focuses themselves on achieving the desired result.
 Your actions are responsible for whether you will achieve your goals or not.
 So it is very important to watch your actions properly.

-Whether it is an individual or an organization there are a lot of aims.
-As Aims are for long term.
-Sometimes to be more focussed they are divided into objectives.
+Whether it is an individual or an organization, there are a lot of aims as Aims are for the long term.
+Sometimes to be more focused, they are divided into objectives.

-So that a part of it can be achieved.
-We can come one step closer to our goals.
-Aim is like a big picture that you want to see and work on in some time.
+So that a part of it can be achieved, we can come one step closer to our goals.
+The aim is like a big picture that you want to see and work on in some time.

-For example, if you want to make flying cars then you have to aim and make it work till it starts flying and landing on the roads.
+For example, if you want to make flying cars, you have to aim and make it work until it starts flying and landing on the roads.

 Setting small goals at a time and then making a plan to achieve the aim is how we get to do this.
-Once aims are defined then our next step is to move on to the objectives.
+Once aims are defined, our next step is moving on to the objectives.

 Objectives are a type of aim.
 Aims are the aspirations of a people.
 It is very much time-consuming.
 One needs to have patience when they are setting their aims.